-The above-mentioned comments show that since the start of the show, the host only intended to and did, presenting the views of one section, presenting a completely biased picture before the audience.
+The above-mentioned comments show that since the start of the show, the host only intended to and did, presenting the views of one section of the Indian populace, presenting a completely biased picture before the audience.
 While the host was continuing with his biased monologue, pictures showing alleged Hindu symbols were also being shown in the background.